Levi Schmitt: Storylines

 As Levi's relationship with Nico progressed, he gained confidence as a doctor.
 He successfully intubated Dr. Owen Hunt after Hunt was accidentally sedated during surgery and later proudly introduced himself as "Dr. Schmitt" instead of his nicknames.
 Levi began to wear contacts to reflect his growing confidence.
 Eventually, Levi proudly came out as gay to his colleagues, including Meredith, Andrew DeLuca (Giacomo Gianniotti), and Jo, who responded with support.

 However, Levi’s relationship with Nico hit a bump when Nico became upset that Levi refused to come out to his neurotic mother, Myrna.
 Eventually, Levi confessed his love for Nico, but Nico revealed that he had an interview at a hospital in San Francisco.
 On the same day, Nico made a critical mistake during surgery, leading to a patient’s death.
 Levi, despite being hurt by Nico's actions, tried to reconcile their relationship.
 After an emotional encounter with Lucas Ripley, the Seattle Fire Department's fire chief, whom Levi had saved, Nico apologized for mistreating Levi.
 That night, Levi came out to his mother by introducing Nico as his boyfriend.

 After beginning his residency, Levi struggled with self-doubt and faced ostracism from other residents when he was subpoenaed to testify at Meredith's court hearing for insurance fraud.
 His testimony inadvertently led to Meredith’s firing, and the other residents began to shun him.
 Levi finally stood up to his mother after visiting his dying uncle Saul, who was also gay.
 Realizing that his mother wasn’t accepting of him, Levi moved out of her basement.

 Levi and Nico’s relationship hit another rough patch when Levi felt emotionally disconnected from Nico, who didn’t ask him to move in.
 Levi was stunned to learn that Nico had not come out to his family and began to doubt their relationship.
 After Nico was recommended for a prestigious job with the Seattle Mariners, he broke up with Levi, feeling he couldn’t provide the emotional connection Levi needed.
 Heartbroken, Levi moved in with Jo Wilson after her divorce from Alex Karev.

 During the COVID-19 pandemic, Levi and Nico reconciled again.
-Levi also moved in with fellow resident Taryn Helm (Stacy Elliot) during this time, navigating both his personal and professional life as the pandemic unfolded.
+Levi also moved in with fellow resident Taryn Helm (Jaicy Elliot) during this time, navigating both his personal and professional life as the pandemic unfolded.